Syncaidius/MoltenEngine/README.md

 While parts of this project will inevitably be a classic case of re-inventing the wheel, I'm teating it as a chance to gain more experience in the area of game engine development.

-# Why Open-Source?
-I've previously attempted a game engine back in 2015 using SharpDX and while it inevitably ended in failure, I learned a great deal in terms of game engine architecture and the way a GPU works under the hood, as well as other high-performance elements, such as multi-threading.

-This is my second attempt at such an engine, so being able to share the code for others to learn from and perhaps even contribute to, seems like the right thing to do.
-Hopefully you'll find something useful around here!

 # Current Status
 See the following table for the per-platform support and status of each feature.